mskelton/dottie/README.md

 ### `link_contents`

 Links the contents of a directory and it's subdirectories.
-This is primarily needed for tools such as Fish where the entire directory can't be linked due to auto-generated files or other files that cannot be committed to version control.
+This is primarily needed for tools such as Fish where the entire directory can't be linked due to auto-generated files or other files that cannot be committed.

 ```bash
 link_contents home ~/